GitHubUser331/RoboKeybo/README.md

 Installing RoboKeybo is quite easy;

 - Go to <a href="https://github.com/GitHubUser331/RoboKeybo/releases">releases.</a> Download the latest standalone EXE file.
-- Then, double-click the EXE file and you are good to go!
+- Then, double-click the EXE file, and you are good to go!
 It's that simple.

 ## Use

 It has a simple GUI interface that is user-friendly.
-Here's how to use:
+Here's how to use it:

 - When you run the program, you'll see a text area.
 Paste or type the text you want to be automatically typed into your chosen text area (except the program's own text box).
 - Click the **Activate Autotype** button and move to your desired typing area.
 Then press the 'z' key (which is the default hotkey) and wait for approximately 3 seconds.